ajax-crypto/ImRichText/README.md

             "<span style='background: teal; color: white;'>White on Teal</span><br/>"
             "<mark>This is highlighted! <small>This is small...</small></mark>";
 auto config = ImRichText::GetDefaultConfig({ 600.f, 800.f }, 24.f, 1.5f);
-config->DrawDebugRects = true;
-config->Scale = 2.f;
 ImRichText::PushConfig(*config);
 ImRichText::Draw(rtf.data(), 0, rtf.size());
 ```

 ## How to use it?
 Just include the .h and .cpp files in your project.
+(You will need a C++17 compiler)

 ## What is supported?
 The following subset of HTML tags/CSS properties are supported: